Nam Joo-hyuk: Endorsements

+Controversy

 On June 20, 2022, a netizen alleged that he was a former victim of bullying and Nam Joo-hyuk was the perpetrator of his bullying during his six years in middle school and high school, claiming that Nam was part of a group of bullies that harassed him.
 Nam's management company denied the allegations and stated that they were untrue, and announced that they would seek criminal complaints against the netizen.
 On June 28, another person made school bullying accusations against Nam which were again denied by his management.
 On July 5, Korean news outlet Dispatch published an article containing statements of 20 people: 2 high school teachers and 18 classmates of Nam, defending him against the allegations.
+On March 28, 2024, the accuser of Nam has been found guilty of defamation and ordered to pay 7 million won in restitution to the actor by the Goyang District Court.
+The court stated that Nam did not bully the accuser during their six years of school together and was not associated with other bullies.
+Consequently, both defamers are equally responsible for defaming Nam with false allegations.